 This page may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-The idea of making a spiced butter came from another scavenged item – The Countryside Cook Book by Gail Duff.
-While on one of my forays to the local amenity site, I came across this book piled up with a load of old encyclopedias and paperback novels.
+The idea of making a spiced butter came from another foraged item – The Countryside Cook Book by Gail Duff.
+While on one of my forays to the local recycling centre, I came across this book piled up with a load of old encyclopedias and paperback novels.
 It was free for the taking and includes some wonderful information on wild food throughout the seasons as well as various recipes for their culinary and medicinal uses.
-I especially love the illustrations by Linda Garland and am tempted to make a poster out of them for my kitchen wall.
+I especially love the illustrations by Linda Garland.

 1. Halve the crab apples and put them into a suitable sauce pan with the water, cloves, nutmeg and cinnamon.
 Bring them to a boil and then reduce heat to keep a steady simmer on for about forty-five minutes or until it can be beaten into a thick pulp.
 Make sure to stir occasionally.

 2. Put the pulp through a vegetable mill or fine sieve and measure the final weight of the resulting apple purée.
 Return it to the cleaned pan and stir in 350g (12oz) of dark brown sugar for every 450g(1lb) of apple purée.
 I ended up with 313g (10.5oz) of apple purée with my small batch so used 245g (8oz) of dark brown sugar.

 3. Set the pan on a low heat and stir for the sugar to dissolve.
 Bring to a boil and keep boiling, stirring frequently, until the butter is very thick.
 If you draw a spoon through the mixture it should leave a path behind it.
 This can take up to an hour to achieve but mine only took about twenty-five minutes.